 Most gardeners are familiar with the red spider lily (L. radiata) and the pink spider lily (L. squamigera) and maybe less so with the white spider lily (L. x houdyshelii).
 And of course we have all three of these selections...but PDN also carries a wide variety of spider lilies in rare and unusual colors that you may not expect such as pale yellow, rich yellow, rusty orange, peach, coral, rose pink and bicolor flowers such as red with blue tips, pink with blue tips, white with pink stripes, pink with red stripes, and pink with pale pink edges, to name just a few.
 Some of these fantastic lycoris are for sale now and others will be for sale in years to come.

 We continue to trial and propagate a huge selection of lycoris (see our hurricane lily photo gallery), which we will gradually make available.
 Traditionally, only a few species and cultivars of lycoris, such as the red spider lily or hurricane lily, have been available in America...however, several Asian lycoris selections are starting to make their way into specialty nurseries.
 We have been gathering them together and Plant Delights Nursery now has the largest collection of hurricane lilies in the world.

 Lycoris prefers a part sun/part shaded site and although it can tolerate dry conditions, it will perform best with regular water, even when dormant.
-Lycoris leaves and roots are toxic, so deer and rodents leave them alone, but butterflies love the flowers.
+Lycoris leaves and roots are toxic, so deer and rodents leave them alone, but they have butterfly attracting flowers.
 Try pairing your spider lilies and surprise lilies with plants that fill in when they are dormant such as: small hemerocallis and its amaryllid relative, zephyranthes or pair them with more permanent plants such as small agave or graptopetalum.
 When you are ready to buy lycoris for your garden, check out our online offering of lycoris for sale.